smartinrub/intro_python_tutoring/part1.md

     pyenv virtualenv 3.10.7 tutoring
     ```

+    >A virtual environment is a place on your system where you can install packages and isolate them from all other Python packages.

 6. Install [PyCharm](https://www.jetbrains.com/pycharm/)

 7. Configure Python virtual environment on PyCharm.
 Go to PyCharm>Preferences>Python Interpreter>Add Interpreter>Pyenv Environment and search for something like /Users/<mac_user>/.pyenv/versions/tutoring/bin/python